bartchr808/EmotionPredictingCNN/README.md

 ![Old Emotion CNN gif](https://github.com/bartchr808/EmotionPredictingCNN/blob/master/Media/webcam.gif?raw=true "Old Emotion CNN gif")

 ## Known Bugs
 * **Slow Predictions:** Currently, the Webcam CNN predictions are delayed by about 3 seconds relative to the displayed image.
-I'm currently working on a fix to not display the image in the Pyplot until the predictions have been computed.
-If you have a powerful GPU this shouldn't be an issue.
+Most likely a possible fix could be to not display the image in the Pyplot until the predictions have been computed.
+If you have a powerful GPU this shouldn't be an issue though.